 Did You Know?

 The MoD has launched an online database that contains photographs and details of the entire Corn Flower Glass collection.
-This database will become available to the public, free of charge, in October 2018.
+This database is available to the public, free of charge.
 Did a family member pass Corn Flower glass on to you?
 Are you a glass collector?
-Search the through the database here at the museum, or from the comfort of your own home.
+Search through the database here at the museum, or from the comfort of your own home.
 Perhaps you will discover some rare and beautiful pieces that you’ve had hidden away!

 Come see the new MoD and discover the stunning creations of one of Canada’s earliest design minds and most compelling entrepreneurs.